gfang200/gamingETC-pricing-program/README.md

 Use regular expressions to extract the appropriate data.
 Generate a dynamic HTML page to present the insights and recommendations to the user.
 #### User Experience/Interface ####
 The user interface is a desktop executable built in VBA.
 You can learn more about how to use the product and the different features by looking at the direction manual, "GamingETC Pricing Program Manual 2016".
+<br/><br/>
+For a better understanding of the product, definitely check out the documentation in GamingETC Pricing Program Manual 2016!